datalad-handbook/book/docs/basics/101-121-siblings.rst

 This command will list all known siblings of the dataset.
 You can see it in the resulting list with the name "roommate" you have given to it.
+And just as a brief remark: siblings do not have to stay around forever.
+Check the :find-out-more:`on removing a sibling <fom-remove-sibling>`.

 .. index::
    pair: remove dataset sibling; with DataLad
 .. find-out-more:: What if I mistyped the name or want to remove the sibling?
+   :name: fom-remove-sibling
+   :float: tbp

    You can remove a sibling using :dlcmd:`siblings remove -s roommate`